-Req. # Requirement DOC MAN Procedure Verification Corrective Action G-9.1 The Operation shall have documented self-audit procedures.
-R Internal audits will be conducted at a minimum annually by an assigned individual utilizing this standard to assist in the self-audit.
-All aspects of the Operation's food safety plan will be audited and a written record of required corrective action will be documented.
+Req. # Requirement DOC MAN Procedure Verification Corrective Action G-9.1 The operation shall have documented self-audit procedures.
+R Internal audits will be conducted at a minimum annually by an assigned individual who is knowledgeable in this standard, utilizing this standard to assist in the self-audit.
+All aspects of the operation's food safety plan will be audited annually and a written record of required corrective action will be documented.
+Auditor reviews internal audit procedures and examines records for evidence of compliance.
 Operation develops and implements internal audit procedures.

-USDA Harmonized GAP Plus+ Standard Version 4.0 (July 1, 2022) 18 of 156
+USDA Harmonized GAP Plus+ Standard Version 5.1 (July 1, 2025) 20 of 181

 Req. # Requirement DOC MAN Procedure Verification Corrective Action G-10.1 Operation shall have a policy for toilet, handwashing, hygiene, and health.
-WP • Each Operation shall establish written policies for their specific operations, which shall be in compliance with prevailing regulations for Worker Health and Hygiene Practices.
-Auditor ensures that policies for toilet, handwashing, hygiene and health exist.
-Operation develops written policies covering toilets, handwashing, hygiene and health.
-G-10.2 Employees and visitors shall be made aware of and follow all personal hygiene practices as designated by the Operation. • Operation's hygiene policies shall apply to all employees, contractors, visitors, buyers, product inspectors, auditors, and other personnel in the field.
-The Operation shall designate competent supervisory personnel to ensure compliance by all workers, visitors, and field personnel with the requirements in this section.
-Auditor observes personnel in field for evidence of compliance.
-Auditor notes whether s/he was informed of the policy.
+WP • Each operation shall establish written policies for their specific operations, which shall comply with prevailing regulations for worker health and hygiene practices.
+Auditor ensures that policies for toilet, handwashing, hygiene, and health exist.
+Operation develops written policies covering toilets, handwashing, hygiene, and health.
+G-10.2 Employees, workers, and visitors shall be made aware of and follow all personal hygiene practices as designated by the operation. • Operation's hygiene policies shall apply to all employees, workers, contractors, visitors, buyers, product inspectors, auditors, and other personnel in the operation.
+The operation shall designate competent supervisory personnel to ensure compliance by all employees, workers, and visitors with the requirements in this section.
+Auditor observes employees, workers, and visitors in operation for evidence of compliance.
 Retraining is performed and documented.
 Affected product is evaluated for potential contamination and disposition.
-G-10.3 Toilet facilities and restrooms shall be designed, constructed, and located in a manner that minimizes the potential risk for product contamination and are directly accessible for servicing. • Toilet and handwashing facilities are situated during operation and servicing, and maintained so as not to pose a hazard to the produce or other opportunity for contamination.
+G-10.3 Toilet facilities and restrooms shall be designed, constructed, and located in a manner that minimizes the potential risk for product contamination and are directly accessible for servicing. • Toilet and handwashing facilities are situated during operation, serviced, and maintained so as not to pose a hazard to the produce or other opportunity for contamination.
 Restrooms are located away from produce handling areas whenever possible.
 If in a building, restrooms should not open directly into product handling areas.
 Those that do open directly into produce handling areas should have additional measures in place to mitigate risk, such as a self- closing mechanism, a maze-type entrance/exit, or distance.
-Auditor visually verifies that toilet and handwashing facilities are not positioned, leaking or serviced in a manner that poses a risk of produce contamination.
+Auditor visually verifies that toilet and handwashing facilities are not positioned, leaking, or serviced in a manner that poses a risk of produce contamination.
 Toilet or handwashing facility is replaced, repaired or repositioned to be compliant.